Nevada Workers’ Compensation: How Workers’ Compensation Works in Nevada

 Exemptions

-Certain workers may not be covered by Nevada’s workers’ compensation insurance, including:
+Certain workers may not be covered by workers’ compensation in Nevada including:

 • Temporary employees who are already covered by another state’s insurance.